cmcndola/provisioner/README.md

 # Hetzner Server Provisioning Automation

-This repository contains Terraform configurations to automate the provisioning of a Hetzner Cloud server with Docker CE pre-installed.
+This repository contains Terraform configurations to automate the provisioning of a Hetzner Cloud server with Ubuntu 24.04.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->